wisamb/HCC-Survival/README.md

 # Analysis using Subset of Predictors

 Results for all models using a subset of predictors are reported in table 3\.
 Overall, we find a significant reduction in test error rate for all models, with forward stepwise selection performing better than backward stepwise selection, with two exceptions.
-In general, logistic regression using and SVM performed better than other models and four of those models had test error rates below 20%.
+In general, logistic regression using LOOCV and SVM performed better than other models, and four of those models had test error rates below 20%.
 SVM using a polynomial kernel and backward step selection performed the best with a test error rate of 18.2%.
-However, the polynomial kernel uses degree = 1.
+However, the polynomial kernel uses degree = 1 which is equivalent to a linear kernel (the difference in results being in the other parameters of the svm algorithm).

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;"><caption>Top Performing Models with Subset of Predictors</caption>